jkrrun/Modeling-Food-Dependent-Symbiosis-in-Exaiptasia-pallida/README.md

 Mutualism_Parasitism_Balance.nb: all code related to the delta value and the magnitude of parasitism or mutualism

-Boostrap_Run.nb: 1000 bootsrapping runs
+Boostrap_Run.nb: 1000 bootstrapping runs

-booterdata.csv: bootsrapping data from Boostrap_run.nb
+booterdata.csv: bootstrapping data from Boostrap_run.nb

-Boostrap_Stats.nb: BCA of the boostrapping data collected in Boostrap_run
+Boostrap_Stats.nb: BCA of the bootstrapping data collected in Boostrap_run

-"Peng_et_al._supplemental_data_0403_adj.xlsx": Excel file with Peng et al. 2020 data with slight formating adjustments
+"Peng_et_al._supplemental_data_0403_adj.xlsx": Excel file with Peng et al. 2020 data with slight formatting adjustments

-rnplots.nb:  and δ plot simulations code

-rnplots.jpg:  and δ plot simulations plot

-Supplementary Materials.nb Phase Plane of model at fitted parameters, including equalibrium and Exploration of the nutreint limit rigimes, especially how they form the dynamics seen in fig. 4 and 5 of the manuscript.
+Supplementary Materials.nb Phase Plane of model at fitted parameters, including equilibrium and Exploration of the nutrient limit regimes, especially how they form the dynamics seen in fig. 4 and 5 of the manuscript.